denisp22/rails-shoppingcart-web-service/README.md

 ## Introduction

 Web services on Ruby on Rails for building ecommerce websites.
-It can be integrated with frontend frameworks such as react, vue.js or angular.
+This project can be integrated with frontend frameworks such as react, vue.js or angular.

 Backend API for build